na-na-hi/renget/archive/CharacterProvider-Quick-Replies.md

 > **Comment:** Quick Replies with pre-made prompts is a great way to pace your story.
 You can stop and focus on a dialog with a certain character, or request a short visual/sensory information.

 ##### How do I use Quick Replies?
 Open the `Extentions` tab in SillyTavern's interface, click on the `Quick Reply` menu, and select `Enable Quick Replies`.
-Then type in a number of buttons and insert the promts you want.
+Then type in a number of buttons and insert the prompts you want.
 You can also download the presets below.
 These files include all actions with a special button to quickly switch between the 'Sexual' and 'Casual' presets.

 To send a message with the chosen prompt simply type in the message you want to send as usual but instead of pressing 'Send', click on the quick reply button that appeared above the text field.
 Your message can be empty.
 It's similar to DungeonAI.

 ####
 - - -
 ##### [⬇️ DOWNLOAD QR PRESETS V1.4](https://files.catbox.moe/9n12t6.zip)
-(These presets work best with `gpt-4-11-06-preview` and `gpt-4-32k-0314`)
+(These presets work best with `gpt-4-1106-preview` and `gpt-4-32k`)

 ##### Installation:
 Extract the files from the downloaded zip archive into `SillyTavern-staging\public\QuickReplies`